yepYoung/SATD-IMPACT/README.md

 | Model-MT-MoE-Bert | MT-BERT Model with MoE trained to apply in IMPACT to identify all SATD sentences into 2 categories (isSATD or nonSATD) | [pytorch_model16.bin](https://box.nju.edu.cn/f/a9455caeac9547159ff2/?dl=1) |
 | Model-MT-MoE-Bert-noMerge | Unmerged version of Model-MT-MoE-Bert.
 One of its roles is to serve as an ablative contrast, and the other is to be used directly to fine-tune the merge version. | [pytorch_model20.bin](https://box.nju.edu.cn/f/a9455caeac9547159ff2/?dl=1) |
 | Model-MT-Text-CNN | MT-CNN Model fine-tuned to identify all SATD sentences into 2 categories (isSATD or nonSATD) | [pytorch_model19.bin](https://box.nju.edu.cn/library/9b4776c1-af53-4cec-b7c6-60a33f918280/SATD-IMPACT/MT-Text-CNN) |

-#### code
-The following is an introduction to the code to make it easier for readers to use.
-> The files `main_pipeline_0shot.py` and `main_pipeline_fewshot.py` are the main files to run our pipeline.
-And The others are tools which used by the two files.
-The folder `bert_config` contents the related configuration of our bert model.
-The folder `train_bert` contents the training details of our bert model.